 We’ve all heard it before – planking every day will help you strengthen and tighten your core.
-And really, your core is called such because it is the “core” of your whole body.
-If you’ve ever pulled or strained a muscle in your back or stomach, you know what I mean.
+And really, your core strength is called such because it is the “core” of your whole body.
+If you’ve ever pulled or strained a muscle in your back or abdominal muscles, you know what I mean.
 But planks don’t have to be boring!
 These plank variations to tighten your core will challenge you and make toning your body more fun!

 Why are planks important?

 Planks aren’t just an exercise that tightens your tummy and helps you get those toned abs you’ve always dreamed of.
 As a core exercise, it also strengthens your inner stabilizer muscles, your back, your glutes, and even other muscles in your legs and upper body!